JoergFiedler/freebsd-jail-host/README.md

 ##### tarsnap_enabled

-Set this to true to use tarsnap for backup.
-Default: `false`.
+Set this to `yes` to use tarsnap for backup.
+Default: `no`.

 ##### tarsnap_keyfile

 The keyfile to use to backup using tarsnap.
 See tarsnap documentation how to create one.
-Default: None.
+Default: ''.

 ### Package Repository